GrahamDumpleton/wsgiorg/frameworks.rst

-    A full stack framework includes its own Database Abstraction Layer (with support for SQLite, MySQL, PostgreSQL, MSSQL, DB2, Informix, Oracle, FireBase, Ingres and Google App Engine), its own template laguage, and a web based IDE.  web2py itself is a WSGI app.
+    A full stack framework includes its own Database Abstraction Layer (with support for SQLite, MySQL, PostgreSQL, MSSQL, DB2, Informix, Oracle, FireBase, Ingres and Google App Engine), its own template language, and a web based IDE.  web2py itself is a WSGI app.
 Not related to web.py.
 `WebCore <https://github.com/marrow/WebCore>`_
     A nanoframework (only a few hundred lines of code) offering an